For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 Sangakkara’s 57.5 before long. ******** |

-22 January 2024 Warner bows out David Warner it seems
+22 January 2024 Warner bows out David Warner it

-to the aid of Warner being selected for tour after tour where he
+came to the aid of Warner being selected for tour after tour where he

 underperformed.
 I don't know of any non-captain who was so coddled and